 Winnie the Pooh Day is celebrated every January 18th, A.A.
 Milne’s birthday.
 The author of Winnie the Pooh was born in London in 1882.

 How did Winnie the Pooh get his name?

 Milne’s son, Christopher Robin, was given a small teddy bear named Edward on his first birthday.
 When he was a few years older, Edward was given the nickname “Winnie” in honor of a friendly little bear at the London Zoo.

 How will we celebrate?

-We can’t celebrate Winnie the Pooh day without reading some of the original stories and poems.
+We can’t celebrate Pooh day without reading some of A.A.
+Milne’s original stories and poems.
 You can also listen to the adorable audio version linked below!